 2. Difficulties in governance

-Although the decentralized methodology used in microservices architecture is beneficial, it can complicate governance.
+Although the decentralized methodology used in a microservices architecture is beneficial, it can complicate governance.

 As the number of services increase, different technologies get entrenched, and third-party resources get integrated, gaining visibility and managing the whole application may be difficult.